-If blogs and Internet forums are any indication, some consumers have found their own ways to work around e-commerce sites’ one-credit-card-only limits, essentially by using credit cards or credit-card-company gift cards to buy retailer gift cards to make a desired online purchase.
+If blogs and internet forums are any indication, some consumers have found their own ways to work around e-commerce sites’ one-credit-card-only policies, essentially by using credit cards or credit-card-company gift cards to buy retailer gift cards to make a desired online purchase.

 Outside of online shopping carts, there are some industries where multiple cards might be used in a transaction, Pasinli noted.
 A large wedding catering bill could amount to $50,000, and since most consumer credit cards don’t have that size of a limit, the consumer might utilize five different credit cards with a $10,000 limit each, he said, adding that split payments also would be allowed for areas such as legal services, travel, timeshare, wholesale bulk orders, commercial and construction.